pvandervelde/mindvortex/src/posts/2019-06-28-Calvinverse-an-example-build-infrastructure.md

 OS updates will be required on a regular basis.
 These can either be applied to existing resources, through the automatic updates, or by applying the new updates to the templates and then replacing the existing resources with a new instance.
-The latter approach case can be automated, however there is no code in any of the Calvinverse repositories to do so.
+The latter approach case can be automated, however there is no code in any of the Calvinverse repositories to do this automatically.

-The different resources in the Calvinverse project provide a set of tools and applications to provide all the necessary capabilities to create the infrastructure for a build pipeline.
-Amongst these capabilities are service discovery, build execution, metrics, alerting and log processing.
+The different resources in the Calvinverse project contain a set of tools and applications which provide all the necessary capabilities to create the infrastructure for a build pipeline.
+Amongst these capabilities are service discovery, build execution, artefact storage, metrics, alerting and log processing.

 The following applications and approaches are used for service discovery and configuration storage: